-The other reason I made this pasta was because it so colourful and I’m here today to celebrate colour and wine in all its glory.
+The other reason I made this pasta was that it so colourful and I’m here today to celebrate colour and wine in all its glory.
 You might wonder what colour has to do with wine?
-Well that is the fun part.
+Well, that is the fun part.

 Place in the Sun wines are characterful and express a spirit of optimism and joy (time to party, yes?).
 The range includes an Unwooded Chardonnay (this is what I used in this recipe and what I drank with this recipe), Sauvignon blanc, Shiraz, Merlot and Cabernet blanc.
 Bold and rich in varietal character, they are easy to drink (very) refreshing and soft on the palate.
 The accessibly priced wines are made in the cellar of Zonnebloem wines under the hand of Cellarmaster Deon Boshoff.

 I’m giving away 2 sets of double tickets to the festival.
 2 tickets for Cape Town, and 2 tickets for Jozi.
 You just need to enter here with a comment on this post.
 Say something nice, AND (this is important to do) tell all your friends on Twitter and FB about this awesome giveaway.
 Share, tweet, like etc. if you don’t do this I can’t take your entry seriously.
 Seriously.